 - No collisions!

 - e.g. smoke goes through walls (nobody cares)

 - easiest / fastest

 - Collisions only with hardwired things

-- e.g. only with a plane, e.g. the ground
+- e.g., only with hardwired ground plane

 - still very easy to parallelize

 - Collisions with all static objects in the scene

 - can use spatial indexing structure.

-- only in necessary
+- ponder for a given particle system: is this necessary?

 - Collision with dynamic objects too

-- question to ask: is it really necessary?
+- ponder for a given particle system: is this necessary?

 - Collision with other particles too

 - luxury.
 Rare (in games)